 As shown, Personal Branding is the key ingredient to standing out as a leader to achieve a coveted Board position.

-Strategic Personal Branding creates a the pathway to showcase your authentic leadership style, demonstrate your specific leadership skills and become visible to the decision makers that can change your career direction.
+Strategic Personal Branding creates a pathway to showcase your authentic leadership style, demonstrate your specific leadership skills and become visible to the decision makers that can change your career direction.
 To summarise:

 - Visibility creates opportunity – identify future-focused topics to build thought leadership, marry these with your unique story and amplify through content and engagement to give value